Looking for the top shoulder exercises for men? You’ve come to the right place.

 Overhead Push Press

-Another essential shoulder workout is an overhead press, as performing this move will ultimately help you build much bigger shoulders.
+Another of the best shoulder exercises for men is the overhead press.
+This shoulder exercise will ultimately help you to build much bigger shoulders.
 However, as we all know, the key to really seeing an increase in size is to lift heavier weights, but with a standalone overhead press, this can be tricky (and best avoided).

 To help push heavier weight above your head, you can perform a push press, which sees your knees bent, and using your legs to literally help push the weight up.
 The overhead push press also helps to strengthen your rotator cuff – a group of muscles and tendons that surround and support the shoulder joint – which will help you to lift heavier and heavier weights in the future.